12EricB12/Uncertainty-Calculator/README.md

 Power uncertainty
 The mental state of any PHYS 131 student as the app icon

+# Input specification
+Only double values (ie. decimals/integers, no support for constants like pi or Euler's number)
+Scientific notation: (VALUE)E±(MAGNITUDE)

 # Find a bug?
 If you find an issue or want to make a suggestion, please do so under the **issues** tab.